-Pixels are the tiny squares of color that make up your photo.
-Every digital photo is made up of a grid of horizontal and vertical pixels that work together to create your image.
-When you crop a photo, you reduce the number pixels as you cut off certain areas of your image, thus reducing the overall size of the photo.
+Pixels, on the other hand, are the little squares of color that form your image.
+Every digital photo is made up of a grid of horizontal and vertical pixels that work together to present your image.
+When you crop an image online, you reduce the number of pixels by cutting out certain sections of the image, hence lowering the total size of the image.

 What Is Resizing?

 Now that you know the ins and outs of cropping, let’s turn our attention to resizing.
 The Resize tool is also available in the Edit section of the Photo Editor.
 You’ll find it directly below Crop!

 Resizing allows you to make your image smaller or larger without cutting anything out.
 Resizing alters the image's dimensions, which typically affects the file size and image quality.
 The most common reason for resizing photos is to reduce the size of large files to make them easier to email or share online.